yarenty/ML_SurvivalGuide/LESSONS/00_GettingStarted/README.md

 ### Jupyter installation

 **Challenge:**
-First challenge is to instal you environment.
+First challenge is to install your environment.
 As you can see in this directory there are several ipynb files - those are ipython/jupyter files.
 To open/ run them you need to have installed python environment.
-You should be able to easilly run this command:
+You should be able to easily run this command:
 ```
 jupyter notebook
 ```